spy16/snowman/README.md

 # ⛄️ Snowman

-⛄ Snowman provides facilities for building chatbots in Go.
+_Snowman_ provides facilities for building chat-bots in Go.

+A bot consists of `UI` to interact with users, an Intent `Classifier` to detect the intent behind a `Msg` from a user and a `Processor` to respond to the user based on the intent detected.

 ## Usage